 Probably most importantly though, there is now meaningful and useful documentation about that decision to add to the corporate knowledgebase.
 Anyone tasked with implementing that decision can easily go back and see what the Board was trying to achieve and use that information to better inform all the smaller decisions that have to be made along the way to actually get it done.
 Also, the information is there for future Boards to reference, and for shareholders or ordinary members to read at any time if they are interested.

 Once a Board has gone through this process a couple of times, I would argue that it really doesn’t take that much extra time or effort.
-In the long run it actually ends up saving time as the Board can access that information during subsequent meetings without having to rely on people’s memories or contacting members who are away or may have since left the Board.
+In fact, once a Board comes to expect it, a lot of this is better done prior to the meeting and documented in a briefing paper to provide a more comprehensive record.
+In the long run it may end up saving time as the Board can access that information during subsequent meetings without having to rely on people’s memories or contacting members who are away or may have since left the Board.
 The result is that both current and future Boards can make quicker, better and more informed decisions as the organisation’s knowledgebase accumulates.

 Click here to comment on this page.